ESM urges Greece to act fast on reforms to get new bailout loans in June

 Germany, Europe's paymaster, believes the country must speed up reforms instead of getting significant debt relief.

-It has sought IMF participation in Greece's current bailout programme but the Washington-based Fund says it cannot contribute loans to Greece's current bailout unless it gets assurances that its debt will be sustainable.
+It has sought IMF participation in Greece's current bailout program but the Washington-based Fund says it cannot contribute loans to Greece's current bailout unless it gets assurances that its debt will be sustainable.

 Euro zone finance ministers will meet again on June 15.